MotwalyAli/alx-low_level_programming/0x00-hello_world/README.md

 gcc -s	-> this option (implemented in (t-2))allow you to make (.s) file with is the a file with a assembly source code, hens the normal output file for the compilation process is (.o)file.

+gcc -s -masm=intel	-> this option add to the above option another property with is spcifying the type of syntax that the assembly source code will be generated with. the defualt syntax for the compiler GCC is AT&T syntax and in this option we are going to generate an assembly with [intel syntax].